Generating a synthetic population of individuals in households: Sample-free vs sample-based methods: Comparing sample-free and sample-based approaches

 \subsection{IPU}

 To use the IPU algorithm we need a sample of filled households and marginal variables.
-In order to obtain these data we pick at random a significant sample of $25\%$ of households from the reference population $P$ and we also extract from $P$ the two one-dimensional marginals (Size and Type distributions) that we need to build the household joint-distributions with IPF and the three two-dimensional marginals (Age x Activity Statut, Age x Family Statut and Family Statut x Activity Statut joint-distributions) that we need to build the individual joint-distributions with IPF.
-Then we apply the Algorithm \ref{IPU} using the recommendation of \citet{Ye2009} for the well-know zero-cell and zero-marginal problems to obtain a weighted sample $P_s$.
+In order to obtain these data we pick at random a significant sample of $25\%$ of households from the reference population $P$ and we also extract from $P$ the two one-dimensional marginals (Size and Type distributions) that we need to build the household joint-distributions with IPF and the three two-dimensional marginals (Age x Activity Status, Age x Family Status and Family Status x Activity Status) joint-distributions that we need to build the individual joint-distributions with IPF.
+Then we apply the Algorithm \ref{IPU} using the recommendation of \cite{Ye2009} for the well-know zero-cell and zero-marginal problems to obtain a weighted sample $P_s$.
 With this sample we generate 100 times the synthetic population $P$ and choose the one with lowest $\chi^2$ distance between reference and simulated individual joint-distributions.

 To check the results obtained with the IPU approach, we generate 10 synthetic populations by municipality using different samples of $25\%$ of households randomly selected.
 For each of these synthetic populations and for each joint-distribution we compute the proportion of good predictions (Figure \ref{Fig2}a).
 We obtain an average of 98.6\% of good predictions for the household distribution and 86.9\% of good predictions for the individual distribution.
 To determine the error of estimation due to the IPF procedure we compute the proportion of good predictions for the estimated and the IPF-reference distributions.
 As we can see in Figure \ref{Fig2}b the results are improved for the household distribution but not for the individual distribution.
 We also compute the p-value of the $\chi^2$ distance between the estimated and observed distributions for each of the synthetic populations and for each joint-distribution.
 Among the 13,100 synthetic populations 100\% are statistically similar to the observed one at a 0.95\% level of confidence for the household joint-distribution and 61\% for the individual joint-distribution.
 We obtained a similarity between the estimated and the IPF-objective distributions of 100\% at a 0.95\% level of confidence for the household distribution and 64\% for the individual distribution.